ftm5/Heart-Disease-Analysis/README.md

 This project uses a heart attack dataset to explore the relationships between various features and the occurrence of heart attacks.
 It applies data exploration techniques, visualizes correlations and distributions, and builds a machine learning model (Gaussian Naive Bayes classifier) to predict heart attack likelihood.

-**Libraries and Dataset**
+**Libraries and dataset**

 The project kicks off by importing essential Python libraries for data analysis, including Pandas, Matplotlib, and Seaborn.
-The dataset, which contains information related to heart disease, is loaded for exploration and analysis
+The dataset, which contains information related to heart disease, is loaded for exploration and analysis.

 Here’s a data dictionary for the Heart Attack Data Set presented in a table format: